-It gives me immense pleasure to welcome you all at the 7th Annual General Meeting of your Company and present the Annual Report of your Company for the Financial Year (FY) 2021-22.
-The Directors' Report and Audited financial statements for the year ended March 31, 2022 have already been provided to all the shareholders.
+It gives me immense pleasure to welcome you all at the 8th Annual General Meeting of your Company and present the Annual Report of your Company for the Financial Year (FY) 2022-23.
+The Directors' Report and Audited financial statements for the year ended March 31, 2023 have already been provided to all the shareholders.
 With your permission, I take them as read.

-I would like to place before you, few highlights of IrconSGTL.
+I would like to place before you, few highlights of your company for the FY-22-23.

-Your Company is a wholly-owned subsidiary company of Ircon International Limited (IRCON), Special Purpose Vehicle (SPV) incorporated in the year 2015 by IRCON with the intent to execute the project of "Four laning of Shivpuri Guna section of NH-3 from km 236.00 to km 332.100 (97.74 Km) in the State of Madhya Pradesh" as a Concessionaire in terms of the Concession Agreement entered into with National Highway Authority of India (NHAI).
-The concession period of the project is 20 years commencing from the 'Appointed Date' i.e. January 25, 2016.
+Your Company is a wholly-owned subsidiary company of Ircon International Limited (IRCON), Special Purpose Vehicle (SPV) incorporated in the year 2015 by IRCON intent to execute the project of "Four-laning of Shivpuri Guna section of NH-3 from km 236.00 to km 332.100 (97.74 Km) in the State of Madhya Pradesh" as a Concessionaire in terms of the Concession Agreement entered into with National Highway Authority of India (NHAI).
+The concession period of the project is 20 years commencing from the 'Appointed Date' i.e., January 25, 2016.
 The project is being executed in two stages.

-The Commercial Operations Date (COD) for Stage-I of the project (85.31 km length) was achieved ahead of its 'Scheduled Date of Completion' on June 6, 2018, and thereafter the operation of toll plaza and collection of revenue has been started.
-The construction of Stage-II of the project (12.39 km) is being undertaken progressively and the company has applied for the provisional completion certificate for the available land of 10.39 km, which is expected to be achieved in September 2022.
+The Commercial Operations Date (COD) for Stage-I of the project (85.31 km length) was achieved ahead of its 'Scheduled Date of Completion' on June 6, 2018, and thereby starting the O&M phase of Stage-1 along with revenue collection.
+The construction of Stage-II of the project (12.39 km) has been completed and PCOD has been issued on 01.06.2023.
+Revised user fee has been implemented at Toll Plaza.
+Also, the major maintenance for the Stage-1 which had become due as per Concession Agreement has been started by awarding the work on EPC basis to IRCON.